rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/4-explore-ai-solutions.md

     3. Conclude with one clear recommendation: which single solution is most promising, and why it stands out over the others.
     ```

-> **Note:** Researcher may request additional context to help refine its output before providing a final response.
+> **Note:** Researcher may ask for additional context to refine its output before completing a response.
+Please keep an eye out and provide input if prompted.

 ---